-A.R.S. § 11-1025 was enacted to expand protection for dog-bite victims.
-This statute makes dog owners strictly liable for their dogs’ behavior.
-Strict liability means that an injured person does not have to prove that the dog owner should have known the dog was vicious nor must the injured person prove the owner failed to take reasonable steps to secure the dog.
-Unless the victim provoked the dog, the dog’s owner is the responsible party for his or her dog’s actions, period.
-Under Arizona’s strict liability dog bite law, an injured party only has one year to make assert the claim.
+ARS § 11-1025 was enacted to expand protection for dog-bite victims.
+This statute makes dog owners strictly liable for their dogs' behavior.
+An injured party or a plaintiff does not have to prove that the dog owner should have known the dog was vicious nor must the plaintiff prove the owner failed to take reasonable steps to secure the dog.
+Unless the victim provoked the dog, the dog's owner is the responsible party for his or her dog's actions.
+The victim's window to bring a claim against the dog's owner is a relatively short one year time period.

 Negligence is usually defined as an unreasonable action, or the failure to take a reasonable action.
-A successful Mesa AZ dog-bite claim under a negligence theory requires the injured person to prove the dog’s owner failed to use reasonable care in preventing foreseeable injuries by his or her dog, and that failure resulted in injury to the injured person.
+A successful dog-bite claim under a negligence theory requires the plaintiff to prove the dog's owner failed to use reasonable care in preventing foreseeable injuries by his or her dog, and that failure resulted in injury to the plaintiff.
 Reasonable care may involve keeping the dog on a leash, or away from small children, especially if the dog is known to play too roughly.
 A negligence claim has a statute of limitations of two years.
+For more on negligence claims in general see our previous article entitled "I Was Injured, Do I Have a Case?"

-If you or a loved one have been injured by a dog or any other domestic animal, please call us for a FREE consultation from a Mesa AZ Dog Bite Attorney.
+If you or a loved one have been injured by a dog or any other domestic animal, please call us for a free consultation.